miklevin/Pipulate.com/software.md

 In case you didn't notice, we're already using Python Pandas from the above example.
 But this is where you get to understand DataFrames which you'll most often see around the Net as the variable ***df***.
 When you see df, think Excel tab or SQL table.
+DataFrames are row-and-column data.
+You'll also hear the term
+***matrices*** or simply ***tables***.

+The Python 3rd party library, but now ubiquitous, Pandas provides the special datatype called DataFrame to handle such row & column data.
+If you've outgrown Excel or want to do SQL stuff without a huge tech liability, Pandas is your answer.
+However, you don't ***have*** to use Pandas DataFrames to manipulate tables in Python.
+Much of the time, it's not even necessary.

-DataFrames are row-and-column table data like you would find in a tab in Excel or a table in SQL.
-The best way to represent table data with native Python objects (not Pandas) is as a list of tuples:
+The best way to represent tables in Python without Pandas is as a list of
+tuples:

 ```python
 table = [